Explore this Section

 Information regarding the agreed assessment criteria for applications shall be published / circulated by the Research Institute at the time of the call (November).

 The Panel convened to assess applications shall be constituted and operate in accordance with the Research Fellowship Scheme Guidelines for Research Institutes.

 The selection process shall be conducted in line with the assessment criteria and the quality of applications received and shall be conducted in adherence with the University’s Equality and Diversity Strategy.

 Applicants have the right to appeal on grounds of procedural irregularity.

-Appeals should be submitted, in writing, within ten working days of the date on the letter indicating the outcome of the research fellowship application to Nicola Leighton, Research Governance Officer, Directorate of Engagement and Partnerships, iC2 Building, Keele University, ST5 5NH.
+Appeals should be submitted, in writing, within ten working days of the date on the letter indicating the outcome of the research fellowship application to the Research Integrity team, Directorate of Research, Innovation and Engagement, IC2 Building, Keele University, ST5 5NH.

 7. Research Project Leave

 In some Research Institutes (particularly H&SS) shorter periods of research leave is available for work related to research activity, for example in order to write a grant application, outside the usual arrangements for buy out of teaching.

 Research Project Leave should continue in particular instances, and should be managed/resourced by the Research Institute, using their funds.
 Schools and Research Institutes must carefully discuss the availability of staff applying for such leave.

 8. Additional Information